belticlabs/beltic-spec/docs/validation-guide.md

     const updated = new Date(credential.lastUpdatedDate);

     if (issuance >= expiration) {
-      throw new Error(
-        `issuanceDate must be before expirationDate`
+      throw new Error(`issuanceDate must be before expirationDate`);
-      );
     }

     if (updated < issuance || updated > expiration) {
       throw new Error(
-        `lastUpdatedDate must be between issuanceDate and expirationDate` );
+        `lastUpdatedDate must be between issuanceDate and expirationDate`, );
     }
   }